 Deep East Texas Regional 9-1-1 Network Overview

-Deep East Texas Council of Governments in the administrative authority for 9-1-1 emergency communications in State Planning Region 14 (Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity and Tyler counties).
+Deep East Texas Council of Governments is the administrative authority for 9-1-1 emergency communications in State Planning Region 14 (Angelina, Houston, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity and Tyler counties).
 DET911 works with agencies throughout the 12-county region by providing planning and technical assistance to ensure delivery of 9-1-1 calls to the proper Public Safety Answering Point (PSAP).
 In a cooperative effort, DET911 works with local Telephone Companies, Wireless Telephone companies, Voice over Internet Providers (VoIP), and others in the region to ensure that each 9-1-1 call reaches the correct PSAP with the right location and telephone information.

 Management and Operations Staff

 Funding and Oversight